mnaberez/pedisk2/docs/connections.md

-In addition to the jumpers above, the WD1793's `/DDEN` (Double Density Enable) line must be set high for 8" (single density) or low for 5.25" (double density).  `/DDEN` is controlled by the pin 15 of the U7 latch.
+In addition to the jumpers above, the WD1793's `/DDEN` (Double Density Enable) line must be set high for 8" (single density) or low for 5.25" (double density).  `/DDEN` is controlled by pin 15 of the U7 latch.
 The firmware/software must be changed to set `/DDEN` appropriately.
 Another option would be to disconnect `/DDEN` from the latch and tie it permanently high or low.